peteroupc/CBOR/docs/PeterO.BigInteger.md

     public sealed int CompareTo(
         PeterO.BigInteger other);

-Compares a BigInteger object with this instance.
+Compares an arbitrary-precision integer with this instance.

 <b>Parameters:</b>

- * <i>other</i>: A BigInteger object.
+ * <i>other</i>: Not documented yet.

 <b>Returns:</b>